On-Demand Manufacturing: Pitfalls, Breakdown and Take-Rate

 The Increasing Federal Interest Rates

 The Federal Reserve's decision to raise interest rates could greatly impact the on-demand manufacturing industry.
-Higher rates may deter businesses from investing in new products or technologies, reducing requests for on-demand manufacturing services.
+Higher rates may deter businesses from investing in new products or technologies, potentially reducing demand for on-demand manufacturing services.
 Consequently, this decreased demand might lead to a consolidation of manufacturing sites as companies strive to cut costs and enhance efficiency.

 The key difference in on-demand manufacturing lies in whether the process is onshore or offshore.
 Offshore on-demand production occurs outside the company's home country, while onshore on-demand happens within the country's borders.
 It’s often assumed, though not always accurate, that onshore on-demand is more convenient and faster, as offshore production involves longer shipping times.